taylorhayduk/taylorhayduk.github.io/_posts/2014-3-3-Hello-World.md

 There Three Classes: Functional, Prototypal, and Pseudoclassical

 Functional Class: The functional class creates a newInstance with optional inputs - usually using object literal notation ** var obj == {} **.
 It can then 'decorate' the newInstance with additional methods.
-This 'decoration' can be done by passing the newInstance to extend along with a methodsObject.
 It then returns the newInstance.

+Functional Shared Class: This is just like the functional class except you have a methodsObject that is shared by all instances.
+This can be done by passing the newInstance to extend along with a methodsObject.

 Protypal Class: Instead of using object literal notation to create a newInstance, we create the newInstance with **Object.create(ClassName.prototype)**.
 This .prototype is an ordinary object except that it is pre-built in JavaScript.
 You can add new functionality to the Class like so: ClassName.prototype.newMethod = function(){};